London Film School: Facilities

-The main London Film School building in Shelton Street was previously a brewery and a banana warehouse.
-Additional facilities are present in an annex building in Long Acre.
+The new main London Film School building in Parker Street offers a modern setting and facilities and is adjoined by an independent cinema, The Garden Cinema.
+Additional facilities are located in the School's historic building in Shelton Street, which was previously a brewery and a banana warehouse.

-Facilities at LFS include two studios (Stage B and Stage D) equipped with lighting grids, as well as a rehearsal studio used also for workshops.
+Across both buildings, LFS offers four shooting stages equipped with lighting grids, as well as a rehearsal studio used also for workshops.
 LFS occasionally hires external studios facilities as well.

 The school has a fully equipped design studio with drawing boards, model making facilities, visual reference library, materials library and design computer suite.
-It has editing suites equipped with Avid Media Composer as well as sound suites equipped with Pro Tools 24HD, a commentary and foley recording area and a sound effects library.
+It has editing suites equipped with Avid Media Composer as well as sound suites equipped with Pro Tools 24HD, a commentary and Foley recording area and a sound effects library.

-LFS also has two cinemas (Cinema A & B), with 110 and 35 seat capacity respectively and projection facilities for both digital and 35mm.
+LFS also has two cinemas (Cinema A & B), with 110- and 35-seat capacity respectively and projection facilities for both digital and 16mm.

-London Film School is planning to relocate to new facilities nearby in Covent Garden over the course of the 2023/24 academic year.